-- 1. Signs containing information about one or more children residing in the Dwelling and the school they attend will be permitted so long as the sign is not more than 3' x 3' in size (there shall be no more than one sign for each child under the age of 18).
-Banners are not permitted. - 2.
+- 1. Signs containing information about one or more children residing in the Dwelling, the school they attend, and the athletic activity or club they participate in will be permitted so long as the sign is not more than 3' x 3' in size (there shall be no more than one sign for each child under the age of 18).
+Signs and banners for graduations, birthdays and birth announcements are allowed on the day of the birthday, graduation, and birth announcement. - 2.
 Signs or stickers provided to an owner by a commercial security or alarm company providing service shall be permitted so long as the sign is not more than 1' x 1' in size or the sticker is not more than 4" x 4" in size.
 There shall be no more than one sign per Lot and stickers on no more than half of the windows and one on the front door or front entry area. - 3.
 Signs promoting individual garage sales will be permitted on Owner's Lot.
 Any garage sale signs placed on common areas of the Association shall be removed promptly after the sale period. - 4.
 Signs, posters, or flyers are not permitted on streetlight poles, utility poles, or mailboxes.
 See mailboxes and Street Poles Standards above.